Notice of Privacy Practice

 This Notice of Privacy Practices describes how Anchor Counseling Center may use and disclose your protected health information (PHI) for purposes of treatment, payment and health care operations, and for other purposes that are permitted or required by law.

 We take the privacy of your / your child’s health information seriously.
 We are required by law to maintain the privacy of your health information and provide you with this Notice of Privacy Practices.
-We will abide by the terms of this Notice of Privacy Practices.
+We will abide by the terms of this Notice of Privacy Practices in accordance with HIPAA and 42 CFR part 2.22.
 We reserve the right to change this Notice of Privacy Practices and to make any new Notice of Privacy Practices effective for all protected health information that we maintain.
 When this notice is updated, Anchor Counseling Center will post a notification on our website and in waiting room of each location.
-You can ask your clinician for a copy of the most current notice at your next appointment or call the office at 401-475-9979 for a copy.
+You can ask your clinician for a copy of the most current notice at your next appointment, access it on our website, or call the office at 401-475-9979 for a copy.

 IV.
 HOW IS MEDICAL INFORMATION USED?